 It is good practice to be able to see an overview of the invoices without having to open every one, so the File Name could include Client Name, Invoice Number and Issued Date.

 This method will show you an overall, broad view of the state of your Debtors List.

 If you can’t tear yourself away from feeling the touch of paper then you could print every Invoice when it’s issued and file them in an ‘Invoice Outstanding’ Folder.
 When your Bank Account is reviewed (hopefully daily) and invoices are paid then the bill could be moved from the Outstanding Folder into a Paid Invoice Folder and write the Paid Date on the paper invoice.
 A Partial Payment could be recorded with the payment amount written on the paper bill with it remaining in the Outstanding Folder.

 Accounts Software Package

 The most efficient method of tracking debtors is to utilise an accounts software programs like Xero (Ascentant are Xero Certified).
 Invoices are raised and sent, and they remain set as Unpaid until the payment is received at the bank – you then add that payment to the invoice.
 If your company utilises a CRM that raises / tracks invoices then this can be updated when an outstanding invoice is paid, assuming that your CRM does not automatically link with accounts software when a payment is made.
 By keeping your CRM system updated with payments you can tell at a glance if a customer has any monies owing to you.

 One of the key aspects in maintaining a good Cash Flow is keeping on top of your debtors list, and it is bad practise not to send reminder notices to laggard customers as this encourages late payment, and can give a bad impression of your company’s organisational ability.

-If you are a small business and need professional advice or services please contact Ascentant Bookkeepers in Derby for more information ring 01332 981920, or email firstname.lastname@example.org.
+If you are an SME business and need professional advice or services please contact Ascentant Accountancy, Accountants in Derby for more information ring 01332 981920, or email firstname.lastname@example.org.